VENKATESHYARAMACHA/sql-datawarehouse-project/README.md

 ## 📈 Results

-- Centralized data from multiple sources into a single system
+- Centralized data from ERP and CRM systems into a single data warehouse
-- Improved data quality through transformation pipelines
+- Improved data quality through structured cleaning and transformation in the Silver layer
-- Standardized and structured data for analytics use cases
+- Standardized data using consistent naming conventions and modeling practices
-- Created a scalable foundation for downstream reporting and BI tools
+- Built a scalable data model (fact and dimension views) for downstream analytics and BI tools

 ## 🛠️ Technologies Used

-- SQL
-- (Add your DB: PostgreSQL / MySQL / SQL Server)
+- T-SQL (SQL Server) for ETL processes, data transformation, and modeling
-- Git & GitHub
+- Git & GitHub for version control

 ## 🚀 How to Run